HyperAdapt: Simple High-Rank Adaptation: Related Work

 Similarly, VeRA introduces two large fixed random matrices to project and reconstruct updates, leading to substantial memory consumption.
 While both SVFT and VeRA achieve high-rank adaptation, their reliance on large auxiliary matrices makes them memory inefficient. \methodname{} avoids such overheads as it does not introduce any additional non-trainable parameters.

 An alternative approach, Butterfly Orthogonal Fine-Tuning (BoFT)\cite{liu2023parameter}, introduces a parameter-efficient fine-tuning scheme based on butterfly factorization.
 This structure allows for the representation of a dense orthogonal matrix as a product of several sparse matrices.
-However, BOFT trades parameter efficiency for computational efficiency, replacing a single dense matrix operation with a sequence of expensive sparse matrix multiplications in each layer.
+However, BoFT trades parameter efficiency for computational efficiency, replacing a single dense matrix operation with a sequence of expensive sparse matrix multiplications in each layer. {IA$^3$ \cite{liu2022fewshotparameterefficientfinetuningbetter} applies a one-sided diagonal reweighting of the base weight matrix, and scale-and-shift \cite{lian2023scalingshiftingfeatures} can be viewed as IA$^3$ augmented with a trainable bias.
+For both of these methods, the rank of the update is upper-bounded by $\mathrm{rank}(\Delta \mathrm W)\le \mathrm{rank}(\mathrm W)$, whereas \methodname{}’s two-sided reweighting yields $\mathrm{rank}(\Delta \mathrm W)\le 2\cdot\mathrm{rank}(\mathrm W)$.
+In \autoref{sec:iso_oneside}, we also explore the effect of such one-sided transformation.}